What is Affiliate Marketing

 - Find an Affiliate – They’ll connect with affiliates with established audiences through a blog post, websites, email lists, or social media profiles.

-- Make the Sale – When someone clicks that tracking link that is associated with the affiliate partnership, they’ll be redirected to the business’s website, and the business will automatically record the source of that customer.
+- Make the Sale – When someone clicks that tracking affiliate link that is associated with the affiliate partnership, they’ll be redirected to the business’s website, and the business will automatically record the source of that customer.

 Both the business and the affiliate share the same goal: to drive affiliate sales.
 This unified financial benefit creates a promising affiliate partnership.